TijanaAsceric/ProductsClojureApp/clprojekat/README.md

-# clprojekat
+# ProductsClojureApp

-A Clojure library designed to ... well, that part is up to you.
+ProductsClojureApp is Clojure application, that helps you managing products.
+User must be logged in first.
+User can add new products, delete it and see how exchange rate affects on product's price.(It uses Incanter library).

 ## Usage

-FIXME
+Login:
+Username: admin
+Password:admin

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Tijana Asceric tijana.asceric@gmail.com

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License.